Fly just an hour and a half from the capital city of Seoul and you will arrive at South Korea’s resort island, Jeju Island or Jeju.

 With breathtaking natural wonders and hundreds of unique attractions, it is no wonder that Jeju Island always comes out on top of the list as the best travel destination in Korea.

-To help you get the best out of Jeju Island, we’ve compiled a bucket list of 10 best things to do in Jeju – try a bit of everything!
+To help you get the best out of Jeju Island, we’ve compiled a bucket list of the 10 best things to do in Jeju – try a bit of everything!

 1. Get in touch with nature in Jeju Island